New Delhi–Mumbai main line: Electrification

 The Delhi–Mumbai line was fully electrified by 1987.
+Virar Ahmedabad sector was AC electrified since 1973-74 in phases.

 Passenger movement

 New Delhi, Mathura, Kota, Ratlam, Vadodara, Surat and Mumbai Central, on this line, are amongst the top hundred booking stations of Indian Railway.

 Line upgradation

 The line is set to be upgraded for the trains to travel at a speed of 130 kmph.
 This will reduce the travel time between the two cities.
-In future the new generation trains such as Vande Bharat Express and Train 20 would also be able to run at a speed of 160 kmph.
+In future the new generation trains such as Vande Bharat and its sleeper version would also be able to run at a speed of 160 kmph.